 If you have ever looked at cruise prices online and thought "that seems too good to be true," your instincts are correct — at least partially.
 A cruise fare of $599 per person for a 7-night Caribbean sailing sounds extraordinary until you realize it does not include drinks, Wi-Fi, gratuities, shore excursions, or specialty dining.
-By the time you add those up, the true cost can be double the advertised price.
+By the time you add those up, the true cost can be more than double the advertised price.

 That does not mean cruises are a bad deal.
 They are often an exceptional deal.
 But understanding what is and is not included in the price is essential to budgeting accurately and choosing the right cruise for your wallet.